 Drop-off Area and Parking

 There is a drop-off area in front of the main entrance to the Fort Collins Museum of Discovery.
-The museum has 4 accessible parking spaces located just outside the Flat Hat Coffee entrance for vehicles displaying disabled plates or placards.
+The museum has 4 accessible parking spaces located just outside The Museum Café entrance for vehicles displaying disabled plates or placards.

 The Fort Collins Museum of Discovery is located 2 blocks north of the Downtown Transit center.
 The museum can also be reached by way of the Mason and Poudre River Bike Trails.